Canva Review — All the Pros and Cons

 • Templates — the paid-for plans give you considerably more templates than the free one.

-• Images and videos — the paid-for plans give you access to nearly 10 million stock photos, videos and graphics; the free plan gives you access to a large range of photos and graphics (‘hundreds of thousands,’ according to Canva), but no videos.
+• Images and videos — the paid-for plans give you access to over 127 million stock photos, videos and graphics; the free plan gives access to 3.2m+ of these assets.

 • Transparent backgrounds — if you want to output a design with a transparent background, you’ll need to be on a premium plan.